David-44/carousel3D/README.md

 ## Setup

 #### Markup
-you need that kind of html structure :
+you need this kind of html structure :

 ```html
   <div class="carousel-container" id="carousel-container">